Backyard Entertaining Whichever the Season

 - Never operate the mower in an enclosed place where carbon monoxide can gather.
 This can poison anyone.

-- We also suggest never unclog or work on a lawnmower while the engine is on or when the spark plug is still connected.
+- We also suggest never unclogging or working on a lawnmower while the engine is on or when the spark plug is still connected.

 You might want to use garages and tents to keep you dry and have them as a heat source to keep you warm if you live in an area where it might rain or snow.
 A lot of people have decided to turn their garages into gathering areas and have bought tents.